IHDCYH Institute Advisory Board Members – Biographies

 Associate Professor, McGill University School of Physical and Occupational Therapy

 Dr Shikako's research focuses on the promotion of healthy living and the human rights of children with disabilities, and knowledge translation science and practice.
 Her research program adopts a participatory approach to engage different interested parties, including policymakers, community organizations, youth and their families in finding solutions to change the environment, inform policymaking and promote the participation of children with disabilities in different life roles and activities.
-She leads several knowledge translation initiatives, including the Jooay App, the CHILD-BRIGHT SPOR KM Program, and is part of the civil society groups reporting to the UN on the Convention on the Rights of Persons with Disabilities, and the Accessible Standards Canada Technical Committee on Outdoor Spaces.
+She leads several knowledge translation initiatives, including the Jooay App, the CHILD-BRIGHT SPOR KM Program, the CanNRT KT to Policy initiative and is part of the civil society groups reporting to the UN on the Convention on the Rights of Persons with Disabilities.

-Current research projects include the Jooay App; the Knowledge Mobilization program at the CHILD-BRIGHT SPOR; the childhood disability Policy Hub; the WHO Global report on developmental disabilities and delays; the CHILD: Canadian Health Indicators for Children with Disabilities, and the Beyond Convention: How is the United Nations Convention on the Rights of Person with Disabilities working for Persons with Disabilities in Canada?
+Current research projects include the Jooay App implementation; the CHILD-BRIGHT /CanNRT Policy hub, Youth employment pathways through Accessibility in the community; the CHILD: Canadian Health Indicators for Children with Disabilities, and the Beyond Convention: How is the United Nations Convention on the Rights of Persons with Disabilities working for Persons with Disabilities in Canada?

 Yao Zheng